provisions in favor of celiac patients - Health - Breaking Latest News

 Go to the Celiac section

-Determination no. 12145/2023 – EMay 2023 flood emergency MAY 2023: urgent measures for the application of the NHS supply path for gluten-free products in favor of celiac patients in the Emilia-Romagna Region
+Determination no. 12145/2023 – EMay 2023 flood emergency: urgent measures for the application of the NHS delivery path for gluten-free products in favor of celiac patients in the Emilia-Romagna Region